-We all know that it’s important for older people to remain active, in order to stay in shape and fight off any potential medical conditions.
-On way of doing this is by taking up a new sport, and racket sports such as squash are providing the most benefits.
+We all know that it's important for people to be active, especially as we get older, in order to stay in shape and fight off any potential medical conditions.
+One way of doing this is by taking up a new sport.
+Racket sports such as squash are providing the most benefits.

 What is Squash?

-Squash is a fast-moving racket sport which can be played by two people in a singles match and four people in a doubles contest.
+Squash is a fast-moving racket sport.
+It can be played with two people in a singles match and four people in a doubles contest.
 The game is played within a four-walled court, with a small, hollow rubber ball.
 Both players are also equipped with squash rackets.

 What are the Benefits?

 According to the governing body website;

 You're on fire.
 You're chasing every ball, thriving on adrenaline as the rally goes on, enjoying banter with your mate and getting fit without thinking about it.
 This is sport as you’ve never experienced before."

 The game of Squash is a great upper and lower body workout, strengthening muscles and burning up to 800 calories per hour - perfect for older people who are looking to stay healthy.
 Remember, the NHS advises that older people looking for a more intense workout routine should aim for 75 minutes of vigorous aerobic activity, and strength exercises on two or more days a week that work the major muscles in their body.

 You're constantly moving your body during a game of squash, chasing a ball that can reach speeds of up to 170mph in some games.
 So, playing a game of squash can improve the following aspects of your health:

 - Cardiovascular - You'll be running, leaping, and diving for that ball.